Cook Islands Trusts and Litigation

 Settlement as the Practical Outcome

 Most disputes involving Cook Islands trusts end in settlement, not in Cook Islands litigation.
 Creditors rationally assess that pursuing assets through a foreign court system with debtor-friendly laws, high evidentiary standards, short limitation periods, and mandatory upfront costs is less attractive than negotiating a resolution at a reduced amount.
-This dynamic exists on a spectrum—trusts funded early and cleanly produce maximum leverage, while trusts funded under less favorable conditions produce less—but the settlement incentive is present in virtually every case where the trust is properly administered.
+The settlement incentive exists on a spectrum: trusts funded early and cleanly produce maximum leverage, while trusts funded under less favorable conditions produce less.
+But the dynamic is present in virtually every case where the trust is properly administered.

 No attorney should guarantee a specific outcome.
-But the structural and jurisdictional features of Cook Islands trusts consistently shift the economic analysis in the debtor’s favor, which is why these structures have maintained their position as the leading offshore asset protection tool for more than three decades.
-For a detailed review of the major cases and what they actually decided, see Cook Islands trust case law.
+The structural and jurisdictional features of Cook Islands trusts consistently shift the economic analysis in the debtor’s favor, which is why these structures have maintained their position as the leading offshore asset protection tool for more than three decades.
+The case law confirms this pattern across every major reported decision.